hyperledger/fabric/docs/source/channel_update_tutorial.rst

 fulfill the policy.

 First, let's sign this update proto as the Org1 Admin.
-Remember that we exported the necessary environment variables to operate the CLI container as the Org1  so we simply need to issue the ``peer channel signconfigtx`` command:
+Remember that we exported the necessary environment variables to operate the CLI container as the Org1 admin.
+The following `peer channel signconfigtx`` command will sign the update as Org1.

 .. code:: bash